btc-ag/community/CONTRIBUTING.md

 Git workflow for contributions
 ==============================

+This document applies both to projects hosted on the public [GitHub](https://www.github.com) and on the BTC-private [BitBucket](https://bitbucket.e-konzern.de).

+It uses command-line git commands.
+These can probably also be done with most Git UI tools, but the mapping is beyond the scope of this document.
+Please consult the documentation of your Git UI tool.

 In principle, the [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) should be used.
-However, there are currently some obstacles to this:
+However, there are currently some obstacles to this with some CI processes.
-- There are integration tests that should be run before merging a branch.
-Since the dependencies of these integration tests are non-public for now, the artifacts must be deployed from the branch build so that the integration tests can access them.
-  This works easily only from the upstream repository.

 Therefore, for now, you should create feature branches in the upstream repository, but treat them as if they were branches in a fork.
-To mark them as yours, start the branch name with your GitHub user name.
+To mark them as yours, start the branch name with your (GitHub/Bitbucket) user name.

 The following examples assume the remote name for the upstream repo is `upstream` and your GitHub user name is `myname`.